ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of leukemia. To see other pages, use the menu.

 The following factors may raise a person’s risk of developing CML:

 Age.
-The average age of a person with CML is around 60 years.
+The average age of people diagnosed with CML is around 64.
 CML is uncommon in children and teens.

 Radiation exposure.
 More people who were long-term survivors of the 1945 atomic bombings in Japan were diagnosed with CML.
 In addition, radiation therapy for a condition called ankylosing spondylitis has been linked to CML.
 However, there is no proven link between CML and radiation therapy or chemotherapy given for other types of cancer or other diseases.